Particular/docs.particular.net/tutorials/nservicebus-step-by-step/5-retrying-errors/tutorial.md

 Another common example involves the failover of a database cluster.
 If a database has enough pending transactions, it can take a minute or two for all of those transactions to resolve before the failover can complete.
 During this time, queries are executed without issue, but attempting to modify data will result in an exception.

-It can be difficult to deal with this type of failure, as it's frequently not possible for the calling thread to wait around long enough for the failure to resolve.
+It can be difficult to deal with this type of failure, as it's often not possible for the calling thread to wait around long enough for the failure to resolve itself.

 ### Systemic exceptions

 Outright flaws in your system cause **systemic exceptions**, which are straight-up bugs.
 They will fail every time given the same input data.
 These are our good friends NullReferenceException, ArgumentException, dividing by zero, and a host of other common mistakes we've all made.

-In short, these are the exceptions that a developer needs to look at, triage, and fix—preferably without all the noise from the transient and semi-transient getting in the way of our investigation.
+In short, these are the exceptions that a developer needs to look at, triage, and fix —- preferably without all the noise from the transient and semi-transient errors getting in the way of our investigation.

 ## Automatic retries